foxzyt/Sapphire/README.md

 **- Add the 'build'** directory in your PATH

-**- Open a new terminal** in Sapphire's root directory
+**- Open a new terminal** in Sapphire's root directory or your project's directory.

 Now you can do : **Sapphire <your_script.sp>**

-This will execute your script using Sapphire's compiler.
+This will execute your script using Sapphire's hybrid interpreter.

 ## Syntax and Examples ##
-Sapphire supports static types and basic operations. **You can see a detailed explanaition of The language in the Sapphire Documentation.pdf file.**
+Sapphire supports static types and basic operations. **You can see the test scripts included in the latest release of Sapphire (v1.0.5) **

 ## How to Contribute ##
 We appreciate your interest in contributing to the Sapphire project!
-Currently, the primary way to contribute is by reporting issues.
+Currently, the primary way to contribute is by reporting issues or by make pull requests.

 ## Reporting Issues ##
 If you find a bug, have a feature suggestion, or any other question, please open a new Issue in our repository.
 When opening an issue, please provide as much detail as possible, including: